 He first reported her missing when he woke up from the sun lounger to discover her missing, but her body has only been found 2 months later.

 The couple were on their way back from Sardinia Italy, to their home in Munich Bavaria (Germany), after they had spent a week on the Italian island.

 "We rested in sleeping-chairs.
 When I woke up later, my wife had disappeared."

 The pensioner looked all over the Tirrenia Sharden ship, which can carry up to 2,908 passengers and 850 cars, but could not locate his wife.
 The captain had then given the order to search the entire vessel but they could not locate the woman.

 For weeks, people wondered if she might have fallen overboard or if she might have been the victim of a crime.

 But now it has been reported that her body has been found on board the vessel in the crew’s maintenance shaft.
 Mr Bechstein said:

 "She should not have been able to enter the engine room area, it should have been curtained off."

 He claimed that if the crew had carried out a more thorough search "she might still have been alive" today.

+The body is still held in Genoa.
 Mr Bechstein said he just wants to see the body of his wife return home as soon as possible.
-He said: